 "The diversity of the phenomena of nature is so great, and the treasures hidden in the heavens so rich, precisely in order that the human mind shall never be lacking in fresh nourishment."

 Luckily, Kepler was offered a position as an astronomer in Graz, Styria, which is now a city in modern Austria.
 He took up this position in 1594.
 This occupation required him to help make astrological predictions, along with other mathematics.
-In his new career, he was well respected, and helped him get a boost into his new profession, as an astronomer.
-Four years later, Kepler met another mathematician named Tycho Brahe, in Prague.
+In his new career, he was well respected, and it helped him get a boost into his new profession, as an astronomer.
+Four years later, Kepler met another mathematician, named Tycho Brahe, in Prague.
 Tycho was a very secretive man, who kept much of his life separate from Kepler, and they did not get along well with each other.
-Although, working together did increase their friendship, it also helped them improve their occupational habits, too.
-Soon before he met Brahe and started working with him, Kepler stated this regarding his soon to be partner, "My opinion of Tycho is this: he is superlatively rich, but he knows not how to make proper use of it, as is the case with most rich people.
+Although, working together did increase their friendship, it also helped them improve their occupational habits.
+Soon before he met Brahe and started working with him, Kepler stated this regarding his soon-to-be partner, "My opinion of Tycho is this: he is superlatively rich, but he knows not how to make proper use of it, as is the case with most rich people.
 Therefore, one must try to wrest his riches from him."
 Kepler's work with Brahe consisted of diagrams of the solar system, positions of planets, and the orbits of planets.
-Kepler was particularly interested in the orbit of mars, and spent large amounts of times studying the skies.
-His research helped us understand a lot more of planetary motion and where other celestial bodies lie in the known Universe.
+Kepler was particularly interested in the orbit of Mars, and spent large amounts of times studying the skies.
+His research helped us understand a lot more of planetary motion and where other celestial bodies lie in the known universe.

 Kepler's work really changed the way we view the universe today.
-He took the information that many though was impossible, and changed it into fact.
-Kepler is a hero because of what he has done in his life for science and astronomy.
-His heroics have been noticed by many, including Isaac Newton, who referred to Kepler's work on his writing of the laws of Gravity.
+He took the information that many thought was impossible, and changed it into fact.
+Kepler is a hero because of what he did in his life for science and astronomy.
+His heroics have been noticed by many, including Isaac Newton, who referred to Kepler's work on his writing of the laws of gravity.
 In Prague, a statue of Kepler and Tycho Brahe stands tall for their works and contributions to science.
-Also, in 2007, The space telescope Kepler was sent into orbit around earth, and has helped discover various exoplanets, which is now being looked through very carefully by the top scientists of our age.
+Also, in 2007, the space telescope "Kepler" was sent into orbit around earth, and has helped discover various exoplanets, which is now being looked through very carefully by the top scientists of our age.
 Kepler is a hero, a model, and one of the greatest scientists of all history.

 Page created on 6/21/2012 12:00:00 AM